Phrogz/docubot/README.md

 1. Create a directory hierarchy of text files with the extension .md.
    * This will use [Markdown][1] to convert the files to HTML.
+   * Use `docubot create mydirectory` to create a helpful shell for you.

 2. Run `docubot mydirectory`
    * DocuBot will create `mydirectory.chm` in short order.